JamesVictor-O/Forescene/README.md

 ## 💡 The Forescene Solution

-**Forescene** transforms predictions into short-form, verifiable content.
+**Forescene** transforms predictions into short-form fun, engaging, verifiable content.

 Creators post **15–60 second prediction videos**, staking confidence points (or tokens) to prove belief.
 When outcomes are verified, accurate predictors earn rewards and reputation — creating an economy of truth and foresight.